dj0abr/QO-100-Amsat-Converter-Remote-Display/README.md

     1) install apache and php.
 You can use the script "prepare_apache" to do this.
     If php is not found then try php7 or similar.
     2) download (clone) all file to a new directory
+    3) personalize the display, see "personalization"
-    3) to compile the software enter:
+    4) to compile the software enter:
         make
-    4) to install this software enter: sudo make install this copies the web site files into the webserver directory
+    5) to install this software enter: sudo make install this copies the web site files into the webserver directory

+# personalization
+open the file amsatdisplay.html (in the html folder) with a text editor.
+Go to the end of the file and look for my callsign: DJ0ABR.
+Replace it with your own callsign and location.

 # run this software
 start the program by entering:  ./ad